Propagandalf-7/WebApi/README.md

 Most of the website was built using documentation, and help from chatgpt, as my experience with this level of .NET is very limited.

+The theme of the database is of the Pentagon and a miltitary database, just for fun.

+## How to use:
+-

 ## Know issues:
-- ** Password management of the users aren't safe.
+-  Password management of the users aren't safe.
-- ** Lack of documentation and comments in code.
+-  Lack of documentation and comments in code.
 I did try to make the code clear using good variable names.
-- ** Canceling an update using the web app mid update can cause the web page to throw an error which has not been addressed.
+-  Canceling an update using the web app mid update can cause the web page to throw an error which has not been addressed.
-- ** There is inconsitency on the format of the api responses for errors.
+-  There is inconsitency on the format of the api responses for errors.
-- ** API errors do not propagate to the web interface.
+-  API errors do not propagate to the web interface.

 # Pentagon API Documentation